MicrosoftDocs/azure-docs/articles/search/vector-search-how-to-create-index.md

 ## Add a vector field to the fields collection

-The schema must include a `vectorConfiguration`` section, a field for the document key, vector fields, and any other fields that you require for hybrid search scenarios.
+The schema must include a `vectorConfiguration` section, a field for the document key, vector fields, and any other fields that you need for hybrid search scenarios.

 ### [**Azure portal**](#tab/portal-add-field)